 Similar Phrases in English

-In English, idiomatic expressions similar to 後の祭り include, ‘the ship has sailed’, ‘shut the stable door after the horse has bolted’ and ‘cry over spilled milk’.
-The closest English phrases are ‘(something is) too late’ or ‘no use regretting about something in the past’.
+In English, idiomatic expressions similar to 後の祭り include, ‘the ship has sailed’, ‘shut the stable door after the horse has bolted’ and ‘cry over spilt milk’.
+The closest English phrases are ‘(something is) too late’ or ‘no use regretting something in the past’.

 Even if you say you should’ve confessed your feelings at that time, that’s ‘post-festival’ (it is no use regretting about it).